 In a standard on-premises deployment there will be no external access to the web console, though there are deployment options available for those that would like to access the web console while off-site.
 The very same remote access methods that are used to connect remote workers to the CurrentWare server will provide you with access to your on-premises web console.
 To learn more about that, visit this article.

 Want to see the web console in action?
-Get in touch with us for a free demo.
+Try out the live demo.